svakula/ShrijithSubstitute/README.md

 # Artificial Intelligence Discord Bot

-This bot is capable of answer any message sent through discord using the '!' command to specify that this message is for the bot.
+This bot is capable of answer any message sent through discord using the '!shrijith' command to specify that this message is for the bot.
 This bot works using the [Api.ai](https://dialogflow.com/) which is now known as DialogFlow.

 The responses can be trained to any situation such as book a flight, query the weather and so many things.
 In addition, you can add custom responses for very special cases that you want to respond with a specific answer.

 ### Stack

 This bot is running using NodeJs with the apiai & discord.js modules.
-Simple as this.

 ### How to run